-Daily Devotion for May 21, 2013
+Daily Devotion for March 4, 2024

 Our Father, who art in heaven, hallowed be thy name.
 Thy kingdom come; Thy will be done, on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.

 For Thine is the kingdom, and the power, and the glory, forever and ever.

 Audrey Assad’s beautiful and comforting song brings the peace of Christ into our ears and hearts.

 and I steady my heart on the ground of Your goodness.

 When I’m bowed down with sorrow I will lift up Your name

 and the foxes in the vineyard will not steal my joy.